Goals and Requirements for Majors and Minors

 - produce a coherent, cohesive body of work accompanied by an artist statement;

 - create and present works of art through visual, verbal and oral means;

 - develop research, analytical and critical skills; and

-- demonstrate understanding of major trends in the history of art and visual culture.
+- demonstrate understanding of major trends in modern and contemporary art.

 Requirements for Majors and Minors